elucian/bee/syntax/structure.md

 ```

 **Environment variables**

-Environment variables are globals anthat start with $ symbol.
+* Environment variables are global and start with $ symbol.
-All system variables are automatic imported from OS environment.
+* All system variables are automatic imported from OS environment.

 ## Global scope